 It is for that reason I am always anxious to test out the next great thing when it comes to lighting, be it a flashlight, solar powered light, lantern, chemical glow stick, or something else.
 This week it was my pleasure to test one of those “something else” items; namely, the SportsTek LED 4 in 1 Headlamp.

 To be perfectly honest, my expectations were modest.
-I have used headlamps from Harbor Freight, Costco, and Amazon with just a modicum of success.
+I have used headlamps from Harbor Freight, and Costco with just a modicum of success.
 Yes, they delivered a spot of light but that is all they did, a spot of light.
 Imagine my surprise when I donned the SportsTek and in total darkness, I could see everything within a 600 square foot area.
 And I mean see – not just a bunch of shadows.

 Given that I have a bias toward all things light-related, I decided that in order to objectively review the SportsTek LED Headlamp, I needed to turn things over to Shelly, aka the Survival Husband.
 What follows is his totally unbiased review; a review coming from someone without a flashlight fetish.

 Before I begin, let me describe how the SportsTek Lightwear 4 in 1 LED Headlamp can be used.
 This is important because in addition to using it as a traditional headlamp (on your head), it can be used as follows:

 Portable light source attached to your belt, pack, helmet, or other piece of gear